-· Note the position of the subclavian vein, which is posterior to the clavicle, superior to the first rib, and anterior to the subclavian artery.
+• Note the position of the subclavian vein, which is posterior to the clavicle, superior to the first rib, and anterior to the subclavian artery.
 (At a point just lateral to the angle made by the clavicle and the first rib.)

-support are at increased risk of pneumothorax during subclavian vein cannulation, which may cause complications.
+Warning: Patients requiring ventilator support are at an increased risk of pneumothorax during subclavian vein cannulation, which may cause complications.